National Immigrant Justice Center

 NIJC offers internships to law students and undergraduates to work in variety of its different legal services programs.
 The internships present an excellent opportunity to learn more about U.S. immigration law and policies while making a difference in the lives of low-income and impoverished individuals who are in need of legal representation.
-NIJC is now accepting applications for 2014 fall internships for the following programs:
+NIJC will soon be accepting applications for 2014 winter internships for the following programs:

 - The Jeanne and Joseph Sullivan Project for Protection of Asylum Seekers